Harran: Demographics

 In its most prosperous periods in ancient and medieval history Harran was probably home to around 10,000–20,000 residents.

 As a result of Harran's retransition into a permanent settlement over the course of the late 20th century and early 21st century, the city and surrounding district has experienced a rapid population increase.
 Despite this, Harran retains predominantly rural characteristics.
-As of 2017, central Harran had a population of 9,653 and the total population of the surrounding district was 84,554.
+As of 2022, Harran had a population of 96,072.
 The Harran district ranks 857th among 872 districts in Turkey, and last among the districts of the Şanlıurfa Province, by socioeconomic development.
 As of 2009, Harran has a low unemployment rate (2.73%; 753rd among all districts), a low literacy rate (55.16%; 865th among all districts) and a high population increase rate (64.23%; 7th among all districts).
 Harran's possibilities for development are subject to several limiting factors, including the amount of productive land and the relatively limited area reserved for urban development.

 In his seyahatnâme from the 17th century, Evliya Çelebi mentioned that the vicinity of Harran was inhabited by Bedouins of Qays and Mawali tribes.
 The local culture is predominantly Arabic in terms of lifestyle, clothing and food.
 Harran has close social, cultural, commercial and urban relations with Urfa, the capital of the Şanlıurfa Province.
-Vast majority of the district is composed of tribal Arabs.
+The majority of the district's population is composed of tribal Arabs.

 Language

 According to the census conducted by Turkey in 1927, 88.0% of the population spoke Arabic as their mother tongue; 6.8% Kurdish, and 5.2% Turkish.
-Today, the majority of the population of Harran speaks Turkish; approximately 19% speak Arabic and 10% Kurdish.
+In 1998, the majority of the population of Harran spoke Turkish; approximately 19% spoke Arabic and 10% spoke Kurdish.

 Tourism

 The ancient ruins at Harran function like an open-air museum and the town is a popular local tourist attraction, often visited as a day trip from Urfa.
 Popular attractions include the Harran Culture House and the ruins of the castle and mosque.
-Prior to 2015, Harran had around two million visitors a year, according to a local tour guide.
+Prior to 2015, Harran had around two thousand visitors a year, according to a local tour guide.
 The Syrian civil war has reduced this to almost zero.